ska-telescope/-ska-oso-tmc-integration-tests/README.md

 ## Installation

 No installation is required unless you want to contribute to this project.
-If you want to contribute, project project requirements can be installed with `poetry install --with=dev --sync`.
+If you want to contribute, project requirements can be installed with `poetry install --with=dev --sync`.

 ## Usage